theseafaringturtle/goforandroid/README.md

 No advertisements or in-app purchases

 Thanks to the contributors of these projects:
-Gocode, Java-prettify, GoByExample and of course Golang
+Java-prettify, GoByExample and of course Golang

+TODO:
+ - Replace obsolete gocode autocompletion with [gopls](https://github.com/golang/tools/tree/master/gopls)
+ - Fix DNS resolution (currently hardcoded to 8.8.8.8)
+ - Code refactor, separate display and application logic as much as possible

 <img src="http://imgur.com/JNm1ZkN.jpg" width="500" height="300">